Oroville home destroyed by fire

 "Well at least we don't have to worry about smoke damage on our clothes," said Barthol.
 "The closet's gone."

-OROVILLE – Local resident Rick Barthol lost his home and five animals when a fire Saturday morning took down his home while he and fiancé, Laura Sorenson, were out to breakfast.
+OROVILLE — Rick Barthol lost his house and four animals when a fire Saturday morning took down his home while he and fiance Laura Sorenson were out to breakfast.

 Get full access to The Omak-Okanogan County Chronicle!